Female Soldier: 26th North Carolina Infantry Regiment

 Researching your Cherokee Heritage

-Female Soldier: 26th North Carolina Infantry Regiment
+Female Soldier of the 26th North Carolina Infantry Regiment

 Confederate CMSR* for Mrs. S. M. Blaylock, Company F, Twenty-sixth North Carolina Infantry Regiment, states: